Ingredients: Organic Matcha green tea powder (100%).

 As well as being delicious and good for you, it is also very versatile.
 Matcha powder can be added to almost anything!

-Mix 1g of Matcha powder with a little bit of cold water in a cup then add to hot organic vanilla soya milk while whisking thoroughly.
-Alternatively use organic vanilla rice or almond milk.
+Mix 1g of Matcha powder with a little bit of cold water in a cup then add to hot vanilla soya milk while whisking thoroughly.
+Alternatively use vanilla rice or almond milk.

 One of the most popular ways of preparing matcha is as an iced smoothie.
 Just combine the following ingredients in a blender and enjoy:

-> 200ml of organic soya / rice or almond milk
+> 200ml of soya / rice or almond milk

 > 1 tbs. of Clearspring malt syrup